WhimsicalWill/AccessibleRL/README.md

 - Write `README.md` for each algo
 - Create minimal `environment.yaml`
-- Put hyperparams in config.json
 - Put all utilities in a util.py folder
 - Utils.py should include replay buffer, plot curve, parallelism, render agent, etc.

-- UI for the repository should have all commands issued from the root of the repo.
-The commands will be something like `python train.py {algo_name}` and `python render.py {algo_name}`

-Convert the following to required structure:

-- PPO
 - Fix VPG (should use rewards-to-go)